astropy/photutils/docs/dev/releasing.rst

    push all changes to the upstream repo so that CI can run on the bugfix branch.

 #.
-Ensure Travis-CI and any other continuous integration is passing
+Ensure that CI tests are passing for the branch you are going to
-   for the branch you are going to release.
+   release.
 Also, ensure that Read the Docs builds are passing.

 #.
 Locally run the tests using ``tox`` to thoroughly test the code in
    isolated environments::